energise your body

 yoga teacher: Atim

 Yoga classes are friendly, fun and supportive.
-Beginners and mixed abilities are welcome to our Wednesday and Sunday weekly yoga classes in Kettering and Monday classes in Woodford Village.
+Beginners and mixed abilities are welcome to our Wednesday weekly yoga classes in Kettering and Monday classes in Woodford.
 We show variations of yoga poses so you can learn how to adapt a pose to make it feel good for your body and then unwind and relax, ending with savasana and guided meditation.